How Often Should a Sump Pump Run?

 Sump Pump Running Constantly During Heavy Rain

-If you live in an area where it's pouring all the time, you must not be worried about the sump pump running continuously.
-As you know, such pumps function only when there is overflowing water in the pit.
+If you live in an area where it's pouring all the time, you don't need to worry about the sump pump running continuously.
+As you know, sump pumps function only when there is overflowing water in the pit.

 If you see the sump pump running constantly during heavy rain, don't worry.
 The pump is most likely working to take out the collected water from the underground to keep your basement safe from flooding.
 It should be running a lot during heavy rainfall.